Exposing the effect of $p$-wave in pion triplet under the strong magnetic field: general formula in the conventional contact model

 The UV parameter $\tau_{uv}$ characterizes the dynamical energy scale of all dimensional quantities in the contact model while as the infrared parameter $\tau_{ir}$ remains as the description of confinement.
 The whole used parameters of the model are

 which gives $M_q=0.37\,\GeV$ in vacuum.
-The Landau level is chosen to be truncated at $n=50$.
-The numerical results in \Fig{quark result} demonstrate that up/down quark mass increases with magnetic field and the quark masses satisfy a charge relation of $M_u(eB)=M_d(2eB)$.
-One can also find out that the mass plotting presents the well-known magnetic catalysis, which is produced by the first term of the r.h.s. of the Eq.~($\ref{mass}$).
+In the energy scale larger than $eB=0.1~\text{GeV}^2$, the Landau level is chosen to be truncated at $n=50$.
+To compute in the weak and moderate magnetic fields, we analytically address the infinite summation of Landau levels by the hyperbolic functions, seen the \Eqn{eqn:summedgap} in the Appendix.
+After summation, we keep applying the above UV and IR truncations with respect to the integration of the proper time $\tau$.
+We note here such choice of regularization, which treats the magnetic and nonmagnetic contributions the same, is named as nonmagnetic field independent regularization scheme~\cite{Avancini:2019wed}.
+The numerical results in \Fig{quark result} demonstrate that the up/down quark mass increases with magnetic field and the quark masses satisfy a charge relation of $M_u(eB)=M_d(2eB)$.
+One can also see that the mass plotting presents the well-known magnetic catalysis, which is produced by the first term of the right-hand side of Eq.~(\ref{mass}).

-\subsection{Meson Sector}
+\subsection{Meson sector}

 Due to the coupling between the magnetic field and charge particles, the Bethe-Salpeter equation is no longer translation invariant and will be written in coordinate space.
 The ladder truncation entails it taking the form